Find the answer to your question on this page…

 - WHEN AND WHERE IS THE BOAT CAPTAINS AND CREW BRIEFING FOR THE SWIM?

-A boat safety briefing takes place the week of the swim.
+A boat safety briefing takes place on Wednesday evening prior to the swim.
 Attendance is mandatory for all boat captains/crew.
 Your boat registration form must be completed online prior to the briefing – http://galwaybayswim.com/forms/.
 Boat Captains and swimmers will be notified of the briefing time, date and location via email approx 1 week prior to the swim.

 - WHERE ARE THE START AND FINISH LINES FOR THE GALWAY BAY SWIM?

 The start line is at Aughinish, Co.
 Clare.
 Competitors will be transported from Salthill to the start line at Aughinish on the morning of the swim.
 Your allocated bus departure time will be provided at the pre-event swim briefing on Friday evening before the swim.